mainwp/mainwp/readme.txt

 * Fixed: An issue with rendering UI elements on mobile devices
 * Fixed: Last Purge Cache format to reflect WP settings
 * Added: Responsive DataTables extension
-* Added: The responsive attribute to the majority of tables in MainWP Dashboard
+* Added: The responsive attribute to the majority of tables in the MainWP Dashboard
 * Updated: Replaced Semantic UI framework with Fomantic UI
 * Updated: The Server Information page layout and style
 * Updated: Width of the button elements on mobile devices